-We are number one fans of Thai food, and everyone who knows us, can confirm our love and passion for Thai cuisine!
+Spicy food is not for everyone and Thai food isn’t always hot but when it comes to curries you know there is some chilli involved.
+We are number one fans of Thai food, spicy or not, and everyone who knows us, can confirm our love and passion for Thai cuisine!
 We certainly love everything, and it is worth noting that curries are an important part of the Thai culinary scene, and this is exactly what we will explain in this article.

 Although curries originate from India, the Thais have made their own with a mix of amazing specific flavours.
 There are a wide variety of Thai curries, but the three main types are green, red and yellow which are mainly named after the colours that the curry paste gets after mixing the chilies and other ingredients.

 The basis of most curries is the same except for the colour of the chilies.
 It is also important to know that chilies have different levels of characteristics and spiciness.
 Besides the importance of the chilies, every family adds their own variation when making curry paste, which results in a unique curry.

 Curry pastes are widely available in supermarkets but if you want to have the full authentic experience, you should try to make your own.

 You can make it the traditional way with a mortar and pestle in which you crush all ingredients and mix them with the help of your muscle mass.